Cyber Sunday (2008): Event

-The fifth match was Last Man Standing between The Undertaker and The Big Show.
+The fifth match was Last Man Standing match between The Undertaker and Big Show.
 The fans voted for Last Man Standing match stipulation over a Knockout match and an "I Quit" match.
-In the beginning, Big Show threw Undertaker out of the ring, and after some time, Undertaker hit Big Show with a steel chair.
-The match continued with Big Show dominating Undertaker and striking him with punches.
-The match featured many other spots, like Undertaker thrusting Big Show's throat against a ringpost with a steel chair; Undertaker delivering a leg drop to Big Show on the ring apron, and then later countering Big Show's Chokeslam into a DDT; and, then Big Show hitting Undertaker with a TV monitor and even chokeslamming him from the Barricade through an announcer's table.
-In the end, Big Show executed a chokeslam, followed by a knockout punch to the face and then attacking Undertaker with a steel chair, but Undertaker got to his feet each time before the ten count.
-Finally, Undertaker locked in Hell's Gate on Big Show causing Show to lose consciousness and allowing Undertaker to win the match.
+In the beginning, Big Show threw The Undertaker out of the ring, and after some time, The Undertaker hit Big Show with a steel chair.
+The match continued with Big Show dominating The Undertaker and striking him with punches.
+The match featured many other spots, like The Undertaker thrusting Big Show's throat against a ringpost with a steel chair; The Undertaker delivering a leg drop to Big Show on the ring apron, and then later countering Big Show's Chokeslam into a DDT; and, then Big Show hitting The Undertaker with a television monitor and even chokeslamming him from the Barricade through an announcer's table.
+In the end, Big Show executed a chokeslam, followed by a knockout punch to the face and then attacking The Undertaker with a steel chair, but The Undertaker got to his feet each time before the ten count.
+Finally, The Undertaker locked in Hell's Gate on Big Show causing Big Show to lose consciousness and allowing The Undertaker to win the match.

 Throughout the night, a costume contest was held featuring the Divas.
 The winner was announced in the ring before the WWE Championship match.
 Mickie James, dressed as Lara Croft, won the contest.